 At its core, a big component of that will come down to trust.

 I’d love to hear from you!

 How does trust influence your relationships in the workplace?
 Have you ever worked for someone that you didn’t trust?
 Let me know in the comments below.

 Have you heard about my holiday special?
 If you’re looking for a way to invest in your people this year, I have the perfect gift idea!
 Give the gift of EI with my EQ-i 2.0 or EQ 360 assessment!
 The EQ- i 2.0 assessment is a scientifically based, progressive tool that helps identify the emotional and social skills that make up your emotional intelligence.
 Ask me for more details!

 Looking to stay connected?
 Join The Essence of Leadership and come hang with me and other leaders who are passionate about people and a new way of leading.
 Don’t worry – I won’t invite your boss. 😉

 For more inspiration and creative insights, check out the latest posts below:

-- The HR skills you need in the future of work
+- Calling authentic leaders in the future of work

 - What you need to know about cultivating resiliency